evanx/redex/README.md

 My rationale for this project is:
 - do fun and interesting things with Node and Redis
 - produce a tool that ops people can configure and deploy
-- produce a framework that is flexible and extensible by other developers
+- produce a framework that is flexible and extensible by developers
 - gain proficiency in ES7 for my job
 - learn about message queuing for enterprise consulting gigs
 - create a platform for blogging and news sites
 - create a platform for rapid prototyping of application backends
 - emulate some functionality of Nginx using Node, Redis and ExpressJS
 - because I love Nginx, Node, Redis, ES7 and ReactJS
+- because IT is about developers empowering non-developers
+- because assembling useful back-end stuff through configuration is fun

 ### Installing